ibm-cloud-docs/vpc/fl-analyze.md

 It's possible that the flow log does not reflect all traffic (for example, in the data path) between a flow log `start_time` and `end_time`.
 In other words, it might be that packets sent and received by the vNIC toward the end of the capture window are reflected only in a flow log with the later `start_time` window.

-**Flow logs reflect actual traffic on connections**: If traffic does not occur on a connection in a capture window, no flow log appears for it in the {{site.data.keyword.cos_short}} object for that window.
+Flow logs reflect actual traffic on connections: If traffic does not occur on a connection in a capture window, no flow log appears for it in the {{site.data.keyword.cos_short}} object for that window.
 Meaning that the sequence of flow logs for a connection might be mapped to a sequence of non-consecutive {{site.data.keyword.cos_short}} objects.

 The flow logs array within an object does not need to be sorted in any specific order.
 {: note}